UofI-CDACS/scarecro-system/docs/handler_docs/handler_tempest.md

 ## Behavior:
 - This driver will override the system envelope with the parsed content.
 - Please be careful and cognizant of the usage limits for Tempest
-- For the forecast, lists of readings are replaces with the forecast_type prefix (day or hour) before the field name, followed by a list of values
+- For the forecast, lists of readings are replaced with the forecast_type prefix (day or hour) before the field name, followed by a list of values

 ## Tested
 - tempest_station
 - tempest_forecast
+- tempest_device